Things to Do on the 4th of July That Are Easy, Cheap or Free

 Proudly display your flag, making sure it's worthy of flying.
 Not too faded, not too tattered and not torn.
 If your flag has seen better days, please retire it properly by contacting the Boy Scouts, Lions Club or the American Legion.

 Start the day by playing patriotic music on the Fourth of July.
-Nothing screams Independence Day like the Boston Pops.
-If you'll start the day with the Boston Pops patriotic medley of songs, you'll feel a more genuine sense of patriotic pride.
+Nothing screams Independence Day like the Lee Greenwood and the Boston Pops.
+If you'll start the day with Lee or the Boston Pops patriotic medley of songs, you'll feel a more genuine sense of patriotic pride.
 Just try it.

 Baking a red, white and blue cake has been my daughter Branddy's patriotic idea.
 She bakes a 9 by 13 cake and simply covered it with whipped cream.
 She then arranges blueberries and strawberries to create her patriotic themed cake.
 You should see the kids eyes when the cake comes out.